juju/juju-gui-charm/HACKING.md

 ## Running the Charm From Development ##

-If you have set up your environment to run you local development charm, deploying the charm fails if attempted after the testing virtualenv has been
+If you have set up your environment to run your local development charm, deploying the charm fails if attempted after the testing virtualenv has been
 created: juju deploy exits with an error due to ".venv" directory containing an absolute symbolic link.
 There are two ways to work around this problem.